uhermjakob/utoken/README.md

 <summary>Testing</summary>

 ### Testing
-_utoken_ has been tested on 48 corpora in 37 languages and 15 scripts (as of version 0.1.3).
+_utoken_ has been tested on 49 corpora in 38 languages and 15 scripts (as of Oct.
+7, 2021).
 Tests include
 * Manual review of lots of tokenization
 * Comparison to other tokenizers: [Sacremoses](https://github.com/alvations/sacremoses) and [ulf-tokenizer](https://github.com/isi-nlp/ulf-tokenizer)